 |---|---|

-| Start automatically when running | The track starts when the game begins running. |
+| Start automatically when the game is running | The track starts when the game begins running. |

-| Running until end | The track plays while the game runs and stops when it ends. |
+| Start when running, stop when game ends | The track plays while the game runs and stops when it ends. |

 | Play continuously whenever a countdown display is open | The track keeps playing any time a countdown display is open — even between games — so the room is never silent. |